Cymbopogon: Culinary

-East Indian lemongrass (Cymbopogon flexuosus), also called Cochin grass or Malabar grass, is native to Cambodia, Vietnam, Laos, India, Sri Lanka, Burma, and Thailand, while West Indian lemongrass (Cymbopogon citratus) is native to maritime Southeast Asia.
+East Indian lemongrass (Cymbopogon flexuosus), also called Cochin grass or Malabar grass, is native to Cambodia, Vietnam, Laos, India, Sri Lanka, Myanmar, and Thailand, while West Indian lemongrass (Cymbopogon citratus) is native to maritime Southeast Asia.
 While both can be used interchangeably, C. citratus is more suitable for cooking.
+Lemongrass oil has a "fresh, sweet, lemon, grassy, green,... citrus" aroma.

 Folk medicine

 In India, C. citratus is used as a medical herb and in perfumes.
 C. citratus is consumed as a tea for anxiety in Brazilian folk medicine, but a study in humans found no effect.
 The tea caused a recurrence of contact dermatitis in one case.
 Samoans and Tongans use mashed C. citratus (called moegalo and moengālō respectively) leaves as a traditional remedy for oral infections.

 FDA classification

 Lemongrass essential oil has been declared generally recognized as safe in food by the United States Food and Drug Administration.

 Folk magic

 In Hoodoo, lemongrass is the primary ingredient of van van oil, one of the most popular oils used in conjure.
 Lemongrass is used in this preparation and on its own in hoodoo to protect against evil, spiritually clean a house, and to bring good luck in love affairs.